Double je

 "Double je" is a 2007 song recorded by the French singer Christophe Willem with lyrics by Zazie.
 It was his third single and the second one from his debut album, Inventaire.
-Released on 25 May 2007, the single was a hit in France and Belgium, topping the singles charts for about two months and thus becoming the singer's best-selling single.
+Released on 25 May 2007, the single was a hit in France, Mauritius and Belgium, topping the singles charts for about two months and thus becoming the singer's best-selling single.

 Background, lyrics, music and video

 "Double je" was composed by the French artist Zazie.
 The song, with its "very funky melody and background vocals", was considered as being "much more effective" than the previous single, "Élu produit de l'année", released some weeks earlier digitally in France and as a single in Belgium (Wallonia).

 Willem chose the "self-mockery" to illustrate the song, which has also electronic sonorities.
 Produced by the director Sylvain Fusée who also wrote the screenplay with Willem, the music video shows the singer participating in a group therapy, to express his dual personality.
 It was nominated for the 2008 Victoires de la Musique in the category 'best videoclip of the year'.
 It did not win, but the song was awarded 'original song of the year'.